-Depending on the module on which you are reporting, Empty and Null values can represent something different in the data.
-However, if you are attempting to filter out all blank values from your report, the most effective way is to combine the two conditions with "is not empty" AND "is not null."
+Depending on the module on which you are reporting, empty and null values can represent something different in the data.

-Note for Custom Reports (Legacy) Users - Custom Reports that use "Is Empty / Is Not Empty" filters need to include both "is Null & is Empty" or "is not Null & is not Empty" conditions in order to achieve the same result in Reporting 2.0.
-This is because Reporting 2.0 facilitates both Empty and Null values to provide more control and granularity for segmenting report data.
+Note for Custom Reports (Legacy) Users - The filter operators "is empty” or “is not empty" in Custom Reports would always include both empty and null records.
+To achieve the same result in Reporting 2.0, customers using these filters should use the “is empty or null” or “is not empty” filters.
+This is because Reporting 2.0 facilitates inclusion of both empty and null values to provide more control and granularity for segmenting report data.